 He identifies and explains the dichotomies in him, like his non-belief in any religion and rituals.
 But at times he identifies himself as Kayastha and Hindu.
 He calls himself a non-believer of any theories.
 But at the same time acknowledges using the others beliefs in the time of crisis.
 Like when his son is not well and he is unable to be with his wife and son, he remembers that Babar in a similar situation gave up something dear to him to get his son Humayun cured.
 And he swears never to drink if his son gets well, and he kept that promise till he wrote this book Need Ka Nirmaan Fir.

 Even for his second son, once he gave up eating meat and he also got well as soon as he did that.
 There is another mention of his dream, a day before Amitabh is born, of his father coming back in his house.
 What I really appreciate and is, probably a sign of an evolved human being that while you accept the facts as they happen.
 But you do not impose them upon anyone else till you are able to explain it.

-One observation that I had while reading both the volumes is that any famous personality is a result > of nurturing that it gets from people around it.
-People who are able to devote themselves to > something, are the ones who have very strong support systems in their lives, be it their family, > their partners and most importantly their friends.
-To my surprise Bachchan himself acknowledges this > when he writes a poem on his younger brother’s demise and expresses that he would not have been a > poet had his brother taken care of the family responsibilities.
+One observation that I had while reading both the volumes is that any famous person is a result of nurturing that it gets from people around it.
+People who are able to devote themselves to something, are the ones who have very strong support systems in their lives, be it their family, their partners and most importantly their friends.
+To my surprise, Bachchan himself acknowledges this when he writes a poem about his younger brother’s demise and expresses that he would not have been a poet had his brother taken care of the family responsibilities.